narengan/cis/caching-tutorial.md

 **Browser Cache TTL** controls how long resources cached by client browsers remain valid.
 If a browser requests a resource again and the TTL has not expired, it will receive an HTTP 304 (Not Modified) response.
 If you send a `max-age` header that is longer than this TTL, that value will take precedence.
 Customers can set TTLs ranging from 30 minutes to 1 year.

 Not all default caching behaviors are strictly RFC-compliant.
-Setting **Origin Cache Control** by means of Page Rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation--for example, our default behavior with `max-age=0` is to not cache at all, whereas setting **Origin Cache Control** caches but always revalidates.
+Setting **Origin Cache Control** by means of Page Rules uses a newer set of caching rules that seeks to adhere more closely to RFCs, primarily with respect to revalidation.
+For example, our default behavior with `max-age=0` is to not cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

-The following example sets a Rule to cache everything found in the "/images" folder.
-Cached resources will expire in 5 minutes in the user's browser, and will expire after one day in the IBM CIS datacenters:
+The following example sets a Page Rule to cache everything found in the "/images" folder.
+Cached resources expire in 5 minutes in the user's browser, and they expire after one day in the IBM CIS datacenters:

 ![image3](images/url-example.png)